-Long-term infrastructure projects in the EU as well as financial undertakings such as credit institutions, insurance or reinsurance, pension funds, AIFs, UCITS and securitization vehicles (within the meaning of Art.
-2, 2 Regulation (EU) 2017/2402) will also be excluded from the rule.
+Long-term infrastructure projects in the EU as well as financial undertakings such as credit institutions, insurance or reinsurance, pension funds, AIFs, UCITS, securitization vehicles (within the meaning of Art.
+2, 2 Regulation (EU) 2017/2402), AIFMs and UCITS managers will also be excluded from the rule.

 Furthermore, loans concluded before June 17, 2016 are excluded from the new rules (grand-fathering period), but the exclusion shall not extend to any subsequent modification of such loans.